Fischerfredl/flask-objectid-converter/README.md

 ## Changelog

 * 1.0.0: Inital version.
 Encodes to base64 by default.
 * 2.0.0: Provide two converter classes.
 A simple one and a base64 encoding one.
+Drop python2 support.